spinnaker/spinnaker.github.io/reference/halyard/custom.md

 ## Custom Profiles versus Service settings

-The two most common ways of customizing your Spinnaker installation is through the use of either a Custom profile, for example `clouddriver-local.yml` or a Service Setting, for example `clouddriver.yml`.
-Each of these are created in separate subfolders inside the main Halyard deployment profile folder.
-In a `default` Halyard profile, this means profiles go in `.hal/default/profiles/` while service-settings go in `.hal/default/service-settings`.
+The two most common ways of customizing your Spinnaker installation is through the use of either a custom profile, for example `clouddriver-local.yml`, or a service setting, for example `clouddriver.yml`.
+Each of these is created in separate subfolders inside the main Halyard deployment profile folder.
+In a `default` Halyard profile, this means profiles go in `.hal/default/profiles/` while service settings go in `.hal/default/service-settings`.

  Custom profiles are configuration files that override the default configuration files for each Spinnaker Service.
 Service-Settings are used by Halyard to determine how to build the Spinnaker deployment and contain information specific to how each Spinnaker Service will be deployed.